RR0/uDb/manual.md

 INCLUSIVE limits will Map, Display, List or otherwise crunch data for records that MEET ALL SEARCH LIMIT requirements.
 (Default = INCLUSIVE)

-Press [Esc] right away to set NO limits, i.e. the Entire Database.
+Press [Esc] right away to set NO limits, i.e. the Entire UdbDatabase.

 EXCLUSIVE limits will REJECT records that meet ALL Search Limit Requirements, and PASS ALL OTHER RECORDS!